 Mailchimp will attempt to convert the date field to match your account's default date format.
 For best results, we recommend that you use the ISO Standard format, YYYY-MM-DD.

 Image fields must contain the full source URL for a hosted image, which can be used to insert personalized images in campaigns.

 Website fields can be used to store custom links for each contact and must include the full URL.

 If you add contacts who have given GDPR-friendly consent for marketing permissions, you can import that information to Mailchimp.
-To match the column to a Mailchimp list field, select Marketing Permissions for the column name.
-Imported permissions must match the marketing permission options you specified for this list in your GDPR-friendly form.
+To match the column to a Mailchimp audience field, select Marketing Permissions for the column name.
+Imported permissions must match the marketing permission options you specified for this audience in your GDPR-friendly form.